vputys/iotc-generic-c-sdk/README.md

 This IoTConnect C SDK is intended for standard operating systems Linux/Windows/MacOS.

+The SDK can be integrated with Azure C Device SDK or Paho MQTT C Client.

 ## Building

 It is recommended to use JetBrains CLion IDE with the sample projects, but you can also build the projects